SAP/jenkins-library/documentation/docs/steps/neoDeploy.md

 * `runtime` - Name of SAP Cloud Platform application runtime
 * `runtime-version` - Version of SAP Cloud Platform application runtime
 * `script` - The common script environment of the Jenkinsfile run.
 Typically `this` is passed to this parameter.
 This allows the function to access the [`commonPipelineEnvironment`](commonPipelineEnvironment.md) for retrieving e.g. configuration parameters.
+* skip - Set this to `true` to bypass artifact deploy.
 * `vmSize` - Compute unit (VM) size.
 Acceptable values: lite, pro, prem, prem-plus.
 * `warAction` - Action mode when using WAR file mode.
 Available options are `deploy` (default) and `rolling-update` which performs update of an application without downtime in one go.